Institute by Commission Studio, United Kingdom31 July,2017

 The introduction of colour, pulled from photography, breaks free from the monochromoatic qualities of visual identity.
 This functions to break up and give life to projects, to separate them from each other and Institute’s visual identity, with Swiss 721 maintaining a continuity, a practical format for insight and clear titles.

 What do you think of Commission Studio’s work for Institute?
 Share your thoughts in the comment section below or get the conversation started on Twitter.
+Never want to miss a post?
+Sign up to BP&O’s once-weekly newsletter here.

 If you liked this then you may also like: